 Preliminary rule language for Subpart B was previously released to support interactions with stakeholders, including a public meeting on November 18, 2020 (ADAMS Accession No. ML20289A591).
-This version does not reflect possible revisions in response to those interactions but is being provided to provide context for preliminary versions of Subpart C and selected portion of Subpart F (Facility Safety Program) - which have been added to support continued interactions with stakeholders, including a public meeting scheduled for January 7, 2021.
+This version does not reflect possible revisions in response to those interactions but is being provided to provide context for preliminary versions of other Subparts.